Water jet cutters have traditionally been out of reach for most businesses because of their high cost and massive size.

 This means making things using real-world materials – sophisticated materials like metal and glass – that traditionally required expensive, industrial equipment to cut precisely.

-Enter the WAZER waterjet.
+Enter the WAZER small waterjet.
 From the outset, WAZER was designed with a small footprint for use anywhere by anyone, without sacrificing quality or durability.
 Today, thousands of WAZER waterjets are at work in factories, engineering labs, studios and classrooms across the globe.

 What started as a university thesis project has now become a global industrial success.

 WAZER began as undergraduate research at Penn Engineering in 2012, where Nisan (Cofounder & CEO) led a team of students developing low-cost waterjet technology.
 The original idea was to make a small-format waterjet for the school’s machine shop, because students needed to cut precise parts in sheet metal.
 Matt (Cofounder & CTO) led Penn’s Formula SAE Team, building a fully-custom racecar each year, which was where the most hands-on manufacturing was done on campus.

 In early 2015, after a few years developing their engineering skills at more established companies, Nisan and Matt quit their jobs to focus full-time on building the first desktop waterjet.

 In January 2016, WAZER received investment from SOSV to help launch the company.
 Founding employees Dan and Christian (also Penn engineers from the racecar team) joined the team and the foursome temporarily moved to Shenzhen, China as part of the HAX program, providing hands-on venture capital for hard tech.